- 18.01: Rules Governing Practice

 (1) Two or more Journeyman electricians shall not associate as partners or otherwise engage in the business or occupation of installing, repairing or maintaining wires, conduits, apparatus, devices, fixtures, or other appliances used for light, heat, power, fire warning or security system purposes without obtaining the necessary Master electrician license.

 (2) A licensee shall only engage in the electrical or systems trade or otherwise conduct business in the name printed on his or her license.
 Any sign, advertisement or other business communication of a Master Electrician Journeyman Electrician or Systems Contractor shall indicate the type of license and the license number.
 Systems Technicians may only engage in systems work when employed by a Master Electrician or Systems Contractor.
 A Systems Technician may supervise a single apprentice so long as said apprentice is under the employ of the same Systems Contractor who employs the Systems Technician.
 Notwithstanding, the foregoing, licensees whose names/businesses are listed in telephone directories need not include their license number so long as said listing is limited to the name and phone number of the licensee/business.

-(3) All persons, firms, and corporations engaging in or working at the business of installing wires, conduits, apparatus, devices, fixtures, or other appliances for carrying electricity for light, heat, power, fire warning or security system purposes and employing learners and apprentices shall keep, or cause to be kept, accurate and detailed records of such employment for no less than seven years and shall permit the Board or its agents to inspect and copy such records upon request.
+(3) All persons, firms, and corporations engaging in or working at the business of installing wires, conduits, apparatus, devices, fixtures, or other appliances for carrying electricity for light, heat, power, fire warning, systems, or security system purposes and employing learners and apprentices shall keep, or cause to be kept, accurate and detailed records of such employment for no less than nine years and shall permit the Board or its agents to inspect and copy such records upon request.

 (4) Any Master Electrician, Journeyman Electrician, or Systems Contractor performing electrical or systems installations shall comply with the uniform state electrical permit application and notification processes as set forth in M.G.L. c.
-143, § 3L and the Massachusetts Electrical Code, 527 CMR 12.00.
+143, s.
+3L and the Massachusetts Electrical Code, 527 CMR 12.00.
 System Technicians shall not file the uniform electrical permit application on their own behalf; they may only do so on behalf of an employing Master Electrician or Systems Contractor unless otherwise allowed by 237 CMR 16.03.

 (5) Each licensee shall disclose to the Board any conviction (regardless of whether it is a felony or misdemeanor) or civil finding made against him or her made by a court, other state or federal agency or, where applicable, by a licensing board of another jurisdiction.
 Said disclosure must occur within fifteen (15) days of the finding or conviction.

-(7) A Journeyman electrician shall have no more than one apprentice/helper under his or her direct supervision or employ.
+(7) A Journeyman electrician shall have no more than one apprentice under his or her direct supervision or employ.
 A systems Technician may only supervise one apprentice so long as said apprentice is employed by the same Systems Contractor or Master Electrician who employs the Systems Technician.

 (a) A licensee or applicant shall respond in the requested timeframe to any written communication from the Board or its designee and shall make available to the Board any requested/relevant records with respect to an inquiry or complaint about the licensee or applicant’s professional conduct.